boisalai/mlops-zoomcamp-project/README.md

 ### Step 4: Install and configure AWS CLI

-Since we will be working with AWS to provision our infrastructure using Terraform, we also need to install AWS CLI.
+Terraform needs the AWS CLI installed in order to make API calls.
-Follow the steps listed [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install the latest version of AWS CLI for your OS.
+Follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install it as well as configure the CLI with your access key and secret key.

 Check installation.